 While your chicken is browning, you can throw the sauce ingredients into a bowl.
 Make sure you get no sugar added mandarin oranges in water.
 They are plenty sweet and low enough in carbs to work in this dish.
 If you don’t have access to fresh red chili peppers, you can use dried red pepper flakes instead.

 Then just nestle your chicken thighs in the slow cooker and pour the sauce over it.
 Cook on low for 6 hours (or high for 4 if you’re short on time) and you’re good to go.

-Before serving, I recommend removing the thighs from the sauce first.
+Before serving the Slow Cooker Mandarin Chicken, I recommend removing the thighs from the sauce first.
 Then transfer the remaining liquid to a magic bullet or blender and add about 1/2 tsp of xanthan gum.
 Blend for about 20 seconds and you’ll have a beautiful sauce to serve with your chicken and cauliflower rice (if using.)
 That step is optional, but I find that when you blend and thicken it, the sauce sticks to the chicken better and feels more authenticly Asian.

 Hope you guys like this one as much as we did!

 New to the low carb lifestyle and need some help?
 Try my FREE 3 day keto kickstart menu planto get into ketosis fast!
 Then follow it up with any of my 12 free weekly menu plans – complete with shopping and prep lists!

 To get more great recipes for fall or anytime, download my super bundle of FIVE e-books for just $19.99!